jappeace/methods-homework/cogniveProcessing/assignmentanwsers.md

 4

 ##Why is the text between ''
-Because its a string, if you don't do that the interpeter will crash because its not sure if you're talking about variables.
+Because its a string, if you don't do that the interpreter will crash because its not sure if you're talking about variables.

 If you don't want to use '' for strings I recommend some bash.